The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-There are several practical considerations with the described approach.
-For example, the black-box controllers may not only generate logically incorrect commands, but they may fail to generate a command at all, for example, entering an infinite loop.
-We can account for such behaviors by simply having a default command that is assumed in the execution semantics from Section~\ref{sec:bbdefs}.
-The default command is used if $lbc$ does not produce a timely output.
+\textbf{Discussion.} There are several practical considerations with the described approach.
+For example, the black-box controllers may not only generate unsafe commands, but a controller implementation may fail to generate a command at all, for example, entering an infinite loop.
+To account for such behaviors, a runtime cap can be used with a default command sequence assumed if the DM receives no input.
 For increased protection, the black-box controllers can be isolated on dedicated hardware~\cite{bak2009rtas} so that they do not, for example, crash a shared operating system.

-Another concern is that the decision module's analysis of the command sequence is nontrivial and could involve a runtime reachability computation.
-If this takes too long to prove safety, the command sequence also should be rejected.
-This means that the practicality of the architecture depends on the efficiency of reachability methods, an active area of research orthogonal to this work.
+Also, the DM's analysis of the command sequence is nontrivial and could involve a runtime reachability computation.
+If this may take too long, we again could use a runtime cap.
+This means that the practicality of the architecture depends on the efficiency of runtime reachability methods, an active area of research orthogonal to this work.

-Finally, it is probably impractical for many systems to create an optimal decision module or optimal baseline controller, so there is a question of whether Theorem~\ref{thm:transparency} is useful.
-The proof of this theorem, however, deals with a single step of execution.
-Thus, if at a specific state the look-ahead baseline controller is able to find a permanently safe command sequence and the decision module is able to validate it, then the system will behave as if the look-ahead baseline controller and decision module were optimal for that step.
-In other words, as we improve the baseline controller's ability to recover the system and design more efficient reachability methods for the decision module, the architecture will become increasingly transparent.